Consider these two babies, both from the same family, both boys:

 - The second baby is fussy and startles easily.
 He thrashes his arms and legs, moving almost constantly whether awake or asleep.
 While most newborns sleep 14 hours a day, he sleeps only 10, and wakes up whenever there’s the slightest activity nearby.
 He seems in a hurry to do everything at once and even eats in a rush, gulping his feedings and swallowing so much air that he needs frequent burping.

 Both these babies are absolutely normal and healthy.
 One is no "better" than the other, but because their personalities are so far apart, the two will be treated very differently, right from birth.

-Like these babies, your infant will demonstrate many unique personality traits from the earliest weeks of life.
+Your baby will show many unique personality traits from the earliest weeks after birth.
 Discovering these traits is one of the most exciting parts of having a new baby.
-Is she very active and intense, or relatively slow-going?
-Is she timid when faced with a new situation, such as the first bath, or do they enjoy it?
+Are they very active and intense, or relatively slow-going?
+Are they timid when faced with a new situation, such as the first bath, or do they enjoy it?

 Premature babies don’t express their needs—such as hunger, fatigue, or discomfort—as clearly as other newborns.
-They may be extra sensitive to light, sound, and touch for several months.
-Even playful conversation may be too intense for them and cause them to become fussy and look away.
+They may be extra sensitive to light, sound and touch, and these stimuli may cause them to become fussy and look away.
 When this happens, it’s up to the parent to stop and wait until the baby is alert and ready for more attention.
 Eventually most of these early reactions will fade away, and the baby’s own natural character traits will become more evident.

 Babies who are less than 5.5 pounds or 2.5 kg at birth (low birth weight), even if they’re full term, also may be less responsive than other newborns.
 At first they may be very sleepy and not seem very alert.
 After a few weeks they seem to wake up, eating eagerly but still remaining irritable and hypersensitive to stimulation between feedings.
 This irritability may last until they grow and mature further.